taupiqueur/chrome-shortcuts/PRIVACY.md

 [`"activeTab"`] | This permission is used in conjunction with the `"scripting"` permission for commands interacting with web pages, and commands requiring some context about the current URL, such as opening Chrome pages, to fill the “New Tab” page slot.
 [`"bookmarks"`] | This permission is used to save your tabs and current session as bookmarks.
 [`"clipboardWrite"`] | This permission is used for the “Clipboard” commands.
 Without this permission, a runtime permission is asked for every new site you use the commands.
+[`"contextMenus"`] | This permission is used to add the “Documentation” and “Support Chat” buttons to the Shortcuts toolbar.
 [`"downloads"`] | This permission is used to open the “Downloads” folder.
 [`"notifications"`] | This permission is used to give users feedback after copying text and creating bookmarks.
 [`"readingList"`] | This permission is used to add tabs to your reading list.